by Texas Homesteader ~

 The seasonings look good, and I have all the ingredients in my pantry.
 Let’s give it a try!

-I’d already harvested several fresh cantaloupe so I peeled one up and dropped the peeled pieces into my *Ninja blender and blended them until it was smooth.
+I’d already harvested several fresh cantaloupes so I peeled one up and dropped the peeled pieces into my *Ninja blender and blended it until it was smooth.
 The recipe called for 2 cups of puree so I measured it out for my recipe.

 Then I plopped the cantaloupe puree into my KitchenAid mixer.
-I wanted to substitute 1/2 of the oil with applesauce.
+I wanted to substitute applesauce for the oil.
 So into the KitchenAid with the cantaloupe puree I added the eggs, applesauce, sugar, vanilla and cantaloupe & mixed it all up.
 That bowl was then set aside.

 In another bowl I blended flour, salt baking soda, baking powder, cinnamon & ginger.
 Then I mixed the contents of the two bowls together to make my batter.